johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 ### Symbol Button Component
 - **components/SymbolButton.tsx**: Reusable button component that displays a symbol with its name
-- **components/SymbolButton.module.css**: Styles for the symbol buttons
+- **components/SymbolButton.module.css**: Styles for the symbol buttons with touch-friendly optimizations

 ### Symbol Selection Popup Component
 - **components/SymbolSelectionPopup.tsx**: Popup that allows users to select symbols for Now, Next, or Sequence